Chymyst/chymyst-core/docs/chymyst-core.md

 This decision depends only on the molecule values of molecules bound to this site, since we can decide whether to start a reaction when we know which input molecules are present and with what values.

 Therefore, each RS maintains a multiset of input molecules present at that site.
-This multiset can be visualized as containing pairs `(molecule emitter, value)`.
+The elements of this multiset can be visualized as pairs `(molecule emitter, value)`.

-Whenever a molecule is emitted, it goes into the multiset at the RS to which the molecule is bound.
+Whenever a molecule is emitted, it is added to the multiset of the RS to which the molecule is bound.

+At the same time, a new "reaction search round" is scheduled on the RS's scheduler thread.
-At this time, an RS knows that some reaction might become possible that consumes this new molecule.
+The RS starts a new search round because now, possibly, some new reaction should be started, consuming this new molecule.

+This molecule is said to "drive" the new search round.
-We can assume that all other molecules waiting at this RS are "inert" - they do not start any reactions, because if they did, we would have already started those reactions at a previous step when a previous molecule was emitted.
+All other molecules waiting at this RS are "inert": they cannot start any reactions by themselves, because if they could we would have already started those reactions at a previous round when a previous molecule was emitted.

-Therefore, at this step we can have at most one reaction that can start, and if so, this reaction will consume the new molecule.
+Therefore, at this round we can have at most one new reaction that can start, and if so, this reaction will consume the driving molecule.

 Thus, we take the list of reactions that consume this molecule (this list is known at compile time), and go through this list, checking whether one of these reactions can find its required input molecules among the molecules present at the RS at this time.

 This is a multiset matching problem: a reaction requires a multiset of input molecules with possibly some conditions on their values, and we have a multiset of available molecules with values.
-We need to find the first reaction that can obtain all its input molecules.
+We need to find the first reaction that can obtain all its input molecules from the multiset.

-If we find no such reactions, we are done with this step, since we have established that the current multiset of molecules is "inert".
+If we find no such reactions, we are done with this round, since we have established that the current multiset of molecules is "inert".

 If we find a reaction that can obtain all its input molecules, we atomically remove all these input molecules from the multiset, extract their values, and start the reaction.

+While we were completing the reaction search, more copies of the driving molecule could have been emitted.
+Therefore, we repeat the round with the same driving molecule, until no more reactions can be scheduled.